saleae/SampleAnalyzer/docs/Analyzer_API.md

 ### Setting up each AnalyzerSettingInterface object

-Ee call the member function ```SetTitleAndTooltip()```.
+First, call the member function ```SetTitleAndTooltip()```.
 The title will appear to the left of the input element.
 Note that often times you won’t need a title, but you should use one for ```Channels```.
 The tooltip shows up when hovering over the input element.
 ```c++
 void SetTitleAndTooltip( const char* title, const char* tooltip );
 mInputChannelInterface.SetTitleAndTooltip( "Serial", "Standard Async Serial" );